Planetary nebula: Spectra

 The nature of planetary nebulae remained unknown until the first spectroscopic observations were made in the mid-19th century.
 Using a prism to disperse their light, William Huggins was one of the earliest astronomers to study the optical spectra of astronomical objects.

 On August 29, 1864, Huggins was the first to analyze the spectrum of a planetary nebula when he observed Cat's Eye Nebula.
 His observations of stars had shown that their spectra consisted of a continuum of radiation with many dark lines superimposed.
-He found that many nebulous objects such as the Andromeda Nebula (as it was then known) had spectra that were quite similar.
+He found that many nebulous objects, such as the Andromeda Nebula (as it was then known), had spectra that were quite similar.
 However, when Huggins looked at the Cat's Eye Nebula, he found a very different spectrum.
 Rather than a strong continuum with absorption lines superimposed, the Cat's Eye Nebula and other similar objects showed a number of emission lines.
-Brightest of these was at a wavelength of 500.7 nanometres, which did not correspond with a line of any known element.
+The brightest of these was at a wavelength of 500.7 nanometres, which did not correspond with a line of any known element.

 At first, it was hypothesized that the line might be due to an unknown element, which was named nebulium.
 A similar idea had led to the discovery of helium through analysis of the Sun's spectrum in 1868.
 While helium was isolated on Earth soon after its discovery in the spectrum of the Sun, "nebulium" was not.
 In the early 20th century, Henry Norris Russell proposed that, rather than being a new element, the line at 500.7 nm was due to a familiar element in unfamiliar conditions.

 Physicists showed in the 1920s that in gas at extremely low densities, electrons can occupy excited metastable energy levels in atoms and ions that would otherwise be de-excited by collisions that would occur at higher densities.
 Electron transitions from these levels in nitrogen and oxygen ions (O^{+}, O^{2+} (a.k.a.
 O iii), and N^{+}) give rise to the 500.7 nm emission line and others.
-These spectral lines, which can only be seen in very low density gases, are called forbidden lines.
+These spectral lines, which can only be seen in very low-density gases, are called forbidden lines.
 Spectroscopic observations thus showed that nebulae were made of extremely rarefied gas.